ArnaudBelcour/kegg2bipartitegraph/README.md

 It will create several files:

 - `kegg_model.sbml`: a universal graph containing most of the reactions contained in KEGG database.
-Such as in the graph made by [Weber Zendrera et al. (2021)](https://www.nature.com/articles/s41598-021-91486-8), 14 cofactors have been removed (H2O, ATP, ADP, NAD+, NADH, NADP+, NADPH, CO2, ammonia, sulfate, thioredoxin, phosphate, pyrophosphate (PPi), and H+).
-Also the stoechiometry is simplified as these metabolic networks are created in order to be used in topological analysis. **So they are not supposed to be used with other methods (such as Constraint-Based Modelling)**.
+The stoechiometry is simplified as these metabolic networks are created in order to be used in topological analysis, these changed can be looked at in file `kegg_removed_changed_reaction.tsv`. **So they are not supposed to be used with other methods (such as Constraint-Based Modelling)**.

 - `kegg_model.graphml`: the metabolic bipartite graph associated with the `kegg_model.sbml` file.